 Member of Board of Advisors

-Rupert Abbott is a British lawyer specialising in the design and development of human rights initiatives and organisations, and in undertaking complex human rights research and investigations.
-He is a founder and Co-Director of RightsStart, a hub for human rights experts working to strengthen the human rights movement.
+Rupert Abbott is the Executive Director of GiveOut, a UK-based charity raising funds for LGBTQI causes worldwide.
+He has over a decade of experience working in the human rights field, designing and developing human rights initiatives and organisations and leading research and advocacy.
+He co-founded RightsStart, a hub for human rights experts working to strengthen the human rights movement.
 Rupert has almost a decade of experience working in Southeast Asia.
 Before co-founding RightsStart, he was the Deputy Director of Amnesty International’s Asia-Pacific Programme and the organisation’s Research Director for Southeast Asia and the Pacific.
 He was Amnesty International’s Researcher on Cambodia, Laos and Viet Nam, served with the United Nations as the Acting Head of the Khmer Rouge Tribunal’s Defence Support Section, and was previously the Director of Programmes and Organisational Development at the Cambodian Center for Human Rights.
 Having studied law at the University of Sussex, Rupert trained and qualified as a lawyer at the global law firm Baker & McKenzie LLP.
 He also holds a BA and MA in modern history from the University of Oxford.

 Member of Board of Advisors